 This course covers all position welding and advanced techniques for welding ferrous and non -ferrous metals, Prerequisite with a "C" or higher: WLD 113.
-This course is typically taught only in the summer semester.
+This course is typically offered in the summer semester.

-WLD 111 Arc Welding I
+WLD 111 Arc Welding I (2-6-4)